 - Toning; and,

-From there, you can add other things to your regime to treat specific skin concerns, such as targeted eye creams, serums and oils.
+You can add other things to your regime to treat specific skin concerns, such as targeted eye creams, serums, and oils.

 What Are Serums?

-Serums are highly concentrated liquids used to treat very specific skin concerns.
-They are formulated in a way that can penetrate the skin much deeper than other products, making them an effective and valuable addition in your skin ritual.
+Serums are highly concentrated liquids used to treat particular skin concerns.
+They can penetrate the skin much deeper than other products, making them an effective and valuable addition to your skin ritual.

 I talk more about serums here.

-In recent years, and as skincare has become more scientifically advanced, serums have grown in popularity, due to their high concentration and ability to do what other products can only dream of doing.
-Serums pack a powerful punch and can aid our skin in areas, such as:
+In recent years, and as skincare has become more scientifically advanced, serums have grown in popularity due to their high concentration and ability to do what other products can only dream of.
+Serums pack a powerful punch and can aid our skin in areas such as:

-This is the number one reason why people use a serum in their regime.
-The efficacious ingredients work effectively on minimizing fine lines and wrinkles through replenishing the collagen within the skin.
-Ingredients to look for in anti-aging serums include retinols, peptides, Vitamin C, active plant-based ingredients like Bakuchiol, and AHA's.
+This is the number one reason people use a serum in their regime.
+The efficacious ingredients effectively minimize fine lines and wrinkles by replenishing the collagen within the skin.
+Ingredients in anti-aging serums include retinol, peptides, Vitamin C, active plant-based ingredients like Bakuchiol, and AHA's.

-Another awesome benefit to using serums is their ability to brighten our complexion.
-When applied to the skin, certain serums help to smooth our complexion and illuminate the skin.
-Look for ingredients like green tea, antioxidants, Vitamin C & E, ferulic acid and light reflectors.
+Another excellent benefit to using serums is their ability to brighten our complexion.
+When applied to the skin, specific serums help smooth our complexion and illuminate the skin.
+Look for ingredients like green tea, antioxidants, Vitamin C & E, ferulic acid, and light reflectors.

-No matter that our skin type is, we could all use a little more hydration within our skin cells.
+No matter our skin type, we could all use a little more hydration.
 Hydrated skin facilitates a more youthful and plump appearance.
-Serums with ingredients like hyaluronic acid, glycerin, rose water and ceramides will work wonders for your keeping your skin feel hydrated.
+Serums with ingredients like hyaluronic acid, glycerin, rose water, and ceramides will work wonders for keeping your skin feel hydrated.

-Treat your skin with a serum that prevents acne-inducing bacteria before it can form into a breakout.
-It can also be effective in minimizing pores, fading scarring, absorbing excess oils, and reducing irritated skin.
-Serums that contain AHA, BHA, glycolic and citric acids are all effective ingredients in fighting these active skin conditions; while Vitamin C, peptides and retinols are great for scarring; and niacinamide for controlling excess sebum.
+Treat your skin with a serum that prevents acne-inducing bacteria before they can form into a breakout.
+It can also effectively minimize pores, fade scarring, absorb excess oils, and reduce irritated skin.
+Serums that contain AHA, BHA, glycolic and citric acids are all effective ingredients in fighting these active skin conditions, while Vitamin C, peptides, and retinol are great for scarring; and niacinamide for controlling excess sebum.

-Our skin's matrix is made up of collagen fibers that make our skin plump and bouncy.
+Our skin's matrix contains collagen fibers that make our skin plump and bouncy.
 As we age, our skin's collagen production slows down.
 You can boost your skin's natural collagen production by using targeted serums.
 Look for ingredients like seaweed, antioxidants, Omega-3 fatty acids, Resveratrol, and noni extract.

-Exfoliation is imperative to help facilitate a more youthful glow, and to make way for other products to penetrate the skin more easily and effectively.
-Without exfoliation, our skin can look dull, uneven and tired.
-Common ingredients in exfoliating serums are things like AHA’s, BHA’s, and fruit enzymes.
+Exfoliation is imperative to help facilitate a more youthful glow and make way for other products to penetrate the skin more efficiently and effectively.
+Without exfoliation, our skin can look dull, uneven, and tired.
+Common ingredients in exfoliating serums are AHAs, BHAs, and fruit enzymes.

-When using a serum in your regime, ideally you want to add it in after you have double cleansed and toned the skin.
+When using a serum in your regime, ideally, you want to add it after double cleansing and toning the skin.

 Cleansing once will remove impurities and makeup.
-Cleansing twice will then treat the skin, and level-out your skin's pH (which sits around 5.5 on the pH scale).
-This is why it's important to use the right cleanser for your skin type.
+Cleansing twice will then treat the skin and balance your skin's pH (which sits around 5.5 on the pH scale).
+This is why it's essential to use the right cleanser for your skin type.
 One that won't strip your skin.
-You don't want that tight, "squeaky clean" feeling, even though, for us oily-skinned folk, it can feel good to have all of that oil taken away after a long day.
+You don't want that tight, "squeaky clean" feeling, even though, for us oily-skinned folk; it can feel good to have all of that oil taken away after a long day.

-Using a toner after you've double cleansed will then neutralize your skin's pH and prepare your skin for the next steps in your regime.
+After you've double cleansed, using a toner can also help neutralize your skin's pH and prepare your skin for the next steps in your regime.

 What Are Face Oils?

 Face oils are used in a skin regime to help supplement your skin's natural oil barrier.
-Depending on the type of oil you are using, it can also treat certain skin conditions and concerns.
+Depending on the oil you are using, it can also treat certain skin conditions and concerns.

-Facial oils are an effective product to add into your regime.
-Different skin types will benefit from different types of oils.
+Facial oils are an effective product to add to your regime.
+Different skin types will benefit from other kinds of oils.
 So which oils should you be using?

 Believe it or not, oily skin does benefit from using facial oils.
-It can seem counterintuitive, but using the right kind of oil can bring equilibrium to the skin's sebum production.
-After using facial oil for a few days, it can reduce the skin's need to produce as much oil, as you add nourishment to the skin.
-In addition, using the correct oil in the correct amount will leave your skin feeling hydrated and healthy - not slick and slimy.
+It can seem counterintuitive, but using the right oil can bring equilibrium to the skin's sebum production.
+After using facial oil for a few days, it can reduce the skin's need to produce as much oil as you add nourishment to the skin.
+In addition, using the correct oil in the right amount will leave your skin feeling hydrated and healthy - not slick and slimy.

 Use oils that contain astringents, such as jojoba and grapeseed oils.
-Or ideally, you could opt for a facial oil that contains various ingredients, seeing as most of us are normally tackling more than one skin concern.
+Or ideally, you could opt for a facial oil containing various ingredients, seeing as most of us usually have more than one skin concern.

-Application tip: Add the oil at the end of your regime, after moisturizing, to lock-in your other products.
-Do this by spreading 2-3 drops into our hands, and then pressing onto the skin.
+Application tip: Add the oil at the end of your regime, after moisturizing, to lock in your other products.
+Do this by spreading 2-3 drops into our hands and then pressing them onto the skin.

-This one is kind of a no-brainer.
+This one is a no-brainer.
 Dry skin loves oil.
-People with dry skin will know that feeling of tight, itchy or irritated skin from lack of moisture.
-Using an oil regularly will help to create a protective barrier against environmental factors, balance out dryness, calm that itch and irritation, and leave your skin feeling supple and hydrated.
+People with dry skin will know that feeling of tight, itchy, or irritated skin from lack of moisture.
+Using oil regularly will help create a protective barrier against environmental factors, balance out dryness, calm itch, and irritation, and leave your skin feeling supple and hydrated.
 Oils that contain oleic acid will feel richer and more comforting on the skin.
 Try almond oil as a start.

-Application tip: Use as a last step in your regime to seal in other products and protect your skin; at night mix a few drops into your moisturizer as well.
+Application tip: Use as the last step in your regime to seal in other products and protect your skin; at night, mix a few drops into your moisturizer.

-These blessed humans with normal skin can get away with using almost any oil.
-However, our skin can still be affected by the products we use and environmental factors, no matter how perfect our skin may be.
+These blessed humans with normal skin can use almost any oil.
+However, our skin can still be affected by our products and environmental factors, no matter how perfect our skin may be.
 Normal skin can still get dehydrated, clogged pores, and dryness from time to time.
 So opting for specific oils to suit the weather changes can help with this.
-It's always safe to choose products that are middle-of-the-road in texture and heaviness, if you're uncertain.
+It's always safe to choose middle-of-the-road products in texture and heaviness if you're uncertain.
 Argan oil and retinol oils are great for normal skin.

 Application tip: add 2-3 drops into your moisturizer morning and night - except for your SPF moisturizers, as this will affect the SPF efficacy.

-Sensitive folk need to calm and nourish their skin.
-Using clean-ingredient oil bases that contain no fragrance, no essential oils, no additives - NADA.
-Sensitive skin can be normal, oily or dry, so choose a carrier oil according to the previous notes, and always test patch on your jawline 24 hours before using.
+Sensitive folk needs to calm and nourish their skin.
+Use clean-ingredient oil bases that contain no fragrance, no essential oils, and no additives.
+Sensitive skin can be normal, oily, or dry, so choose a carrier oil according to the previous notes, and always test a patch on your jawline 24 hours before using.

 One Bar to Rule Them All

 With innovation in the skincare industry constantly evolving, you'll often see new products popping up.
-The latest trend in skincare is within the realms of sustainability.
+The latest trend in skincare is within the realm of sustainability.
 Things like zero-waste, waterless, and refillable are trending hard right now.
-But for good reason.
+But for a good reason.

-They formulated a new innovative waterless skincare product that replaces your serums, face oils and moisturizers.
-If you're looking to tackle skin dryness, skin aggravators, uneven spots, pigmentation, fine lines, skin tone or redness, while simultaneously doing good for the planet, try their Bloom Jelly Serum Bar.
+They've created an innovative waterless skincare product that replaces your serums, face oils, and moisturizers.
+Try their Bloom Jelly Serum Bar if you're looking to tackle skin dryness, skin aggravators, uneven spots, pigmentation, fine lines, skin tone, or redness while simultaneously doing good for the planet.